-Term Abbreviation Definition Adverse Event Any untoward medical occurrence in a participant or clinical trial subject administered a medicinal product and which does not necessarily have a causal relationship with this treatment.
+Term Abbreviation Definition Adverse Event AE Any untoward medical occurrence in a participant or clinical trial subject administered a medicinal product and which does not necessarily have a causal relationship with this treatment.
 This will include relapse of psychotic illness, new episode of mania, serious episode of self-harm, use of home treatment, inpatient psychiatric admission.
-Adverse Reaction All untoward and unintended responses to an IMP related to any dose administered.
-Serious Adverse Event SAE Any untoward medical occurrence or effect that: Results in death Is life-threatening Requires (medical) hospitalisation Results in persistent or significant disability or incapacity Is a congenital anomaly/birth defect
+Adverse Reaction AR All untoward and unintended responses to an IMP related to any dose administered.
+Serious Adverse Event SAE Any untoward medical occurrence or effect that: Results in death Is life-threatening3 Requires (medical) hospitalisation Results in persistent or significant disability or incapacity Is a congenital anomaly/birth defect Or is otherwise considered medically significant by the Investigator4 Serious Adverse Reaction SAR An Adverse Reaction which also meets the definition of a Serious Adverse Event Unexpected Adverse Reaction UAR An AR, the nature or severity of which is not consistent with the applicable product information (e.g. Investigator Brochure for an unapproved IMP or Summary of Product Characteristics for a licensed product).
+When the outcome of an AR is not consistent with the applicable product information the AR should be considered unexpected.

-&lt;sup>2 The term life-threatening is defined as diseases or conditions where the likelihood of death is high unless the course of the disease is interrupted.
+3 The term life-threatening is defined as diseases or conditions where the likelihood of death is high unless the course of the disease is interrupted.

-&lt;sup>3 Medical events that may not be immediately life-threatening or result in death or hospitalisation but may jeopardise the patient or may require intervention to prevent one of the other outcomes listed in the definitions above.
+3 Medical events that may not be immediately life-threatening or result in death or hospitalisation but may jeopardise the patient or may require intervention to prevent one of the other outcomes listed in the definitions above.